nhahub/NHA-049/README.md

 - Regression Testing
 - API Testing
 - Automation Using Selenium + Java
-- Documentation (Test Cases, Bug Reports, Jira Boards) All scenarios were derived strictly from the SRS and mapped to requirements.
+- Documentation (Test Cases, User stories  , Bug Reports, Jira Boards) All scenarios were derived strictly from the SRS and mapped to requirements.
 ---
 ## 2. Manual Testing